lizmat/articles/towards-a-Raku-Foundation-2.md

 ### Getting board members registered

-Since I already had procured all of the prospective board members personal info, and the Dutch Chamber of Commerce (CoC) has a pretty nice interactive website, it looked like it would be a piece of cake getting the board members registered.
+Since I already had procured all of the prospective board members personal info, and the CoC has a pretty nice interactive website, it looked like it would be a piece of cake getting the board members registered.

 Well, it would have been if the board members had been Dutch citizens and/or living in the Netherlands.